How to Take Care of Your Eye Health

-When it comes to eye health we sure have been told a lot of porkies.
-Such as the one your mum told you about how if you sit to close to the telly you’ll get square eyes?
+When it comes to eye health we sure have been told a lot of different things.
+Like the one where your mum told you if you sit to close to the telly you’ll get square eyes?
 False.
 All those times you kept reading your book under the doona after lights out?
 It probably didn’t ruin your eyesight.
 The one about eating carrots improving your eyesight?
-Actually that one is true, carrots have loads of vitamin eye, which is good for your eyes.
+Actually that one is true, carrots have loads of vitamin C, which is good for your eyes.

 Cutting out smoking, wearing polarised sunglasses outside, getting your eyes tested regularly and taking breaks from all the screens you probably spend your day staring at are also important things to do for your eye health.

 For further advice and to discuss how science and technology is changing the way we think about eye health – and improving life for the blind and vision-challenged enormously – we asked Stefan Meyer, optical dispenser at clearly.com.au.

 What’s the most important thing we can do to look after our eye health?

 - Have your eyes checked on a regular basis by an eye care practitioner who can advise you on what approach to take with any health issues.